wchesley/notebook/Development/Scripts/PowerShell/powershell.md

 shutdown /f /r /t ([decimal]::round(((Get-Date).AddDays(1).Date.AddHours(3) - (Get-Date)).TotalSeconds))
 ```

+Where `/t` params value is given in seconds, adding this parameter implies the `/f` (force) command, no warnign is given to the end user in this case.

-use `shutdown /?` for more parameters.
+use `shutdown /?` for more parameters or refer to the [documentation for shutdown command](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/shutdown).

 ## Disable IPv6